-Kerensa DeMars is a San Francisco based flamenco dancer and choreographer.
-Known for her unique synthesis of flamenco and middle eastern dance she has performed internationally at venues including London's Royal Festival Hall, the Teatro Calderón of Madrid, the Tivoli Theater in Barcelona and San Francisco's Yerba Buena Center.
+Kerensa DeMars is a Flamenco dancer, instructor and choreographer.
+Known for her unique synthesis of Flamenco and Middle Eastern dance she has performed internationally at venues including London's Royal Festival Hall, the Teatro Calderón of Madrid, the Tivoli Theater in Barcelona and San Francisco's Yerba Buena Center.
 The founder and artistic director of the San Francisco Flamenco Dance Company, Kerensa lived in Spain from 1997-2004 where she trained intensively in flamenco dance with some of Spain’s foremost flamenco artists.
 Prior to founding the SFFDC Kerensa performed with major flamenco companies in the US including Theatre Flamenco of San Francisco and the Juan Siddi Flamenco Company.

 Kerensa danced with Theatre Flamenco of San Francisco from 2005-2010 under the direction of Carola Zertuche.
 During that time she performed with the Juan Siddi Flamenco Theater Company and danced in the International Arts Festival in Doha, Qatar.
-She has performed in five seasons of the San Francisco Ethnic Dance Festival at the Palace of Fine Arts.
+She has performed in five seasons of the San Francisco Ethnic Dance Festival.
 Kerensa served on the Isadora Duncan Dance Awards Committee in 2013 and received Individual Artist Commissions from the San Francisco Arts Commission in 2016 and 2018.